Zvornik massacre: Background

 According to the 1991 census data, the district of Zvornik had a population of 81,111: 48,208 (59.4%) of which were Bosniaks and 30,839 (38%) were ethnic Serbs.
-A total of 14,600 people lived in the city of Zvornik, 8,942 (61.0%) of them were Bosniaks, 4,281 (29.2%) of the Serbian nationality, 74 (0.5%) of Croatian nationality, and 1,363 (9.3 per cent) were defined as "others".
+A total of 14,600 people lived in the city of Zvornik, 8,942 (61.0%) of them were Bosniaks, 4,281 (29.2%) of the Serbian nationality, 74 (0.5%) of Croatian nationality, and 1,363 (9.3%) were defined as "others".

 As a border town situated at the Bosnian-Serb Drina river, Zvornik was of great strategic importance.
 It is significant because Bosnia and Herzegovina and Serbia are linked at that point not only through a road bridge between the Zvornik urban area and the Karakaj industrial zone, and another one in Zvornik itself, but also via a railroad bridge between Karakaj and the town of Čelopek.
 It represents an important link along the Belgrade-Sarajevo line, as well as within the Belgrade-Tuzla line.

 Officially, there was no garrison of the former JNA in the Zvornik district.
 The Zvornik region itself was controlled by the 17th Corps Tuzla.
 Up to the fall of 1991, the 17th Corps consisted of 3 brigades and one partisan brigade, and was part of the First Military District of Belgrade.
 After the re-organization of the JNA in the spring of 1992, it formally fell under the command of the Second Military District of Sarajevo, but most likely continued to be led by the First Military District of Belgrade.

-By 1991-92, preliminary tank units (apparently from the abandoned Jastrebarsko garrison in Croatia) were stationed near Zvornik.
+By 1991–92, preliminary tank units (apparently from the abandoned Jastrebarsko garrison in Croatia) were stationed near Zvornik.
 By February or March 1992 (at the time of the referendum on independence), additional units of the former JNA-tank units and artillery and anti-aircraft positions were stationed in the Zvornik region.
 Initially, the tanks still carried the JNA emblems.
 It was only later that they were replaced by the Serbian flag and the coat-of-arms emblem.
 On the Serb side of the Drina river bank, various tank positions could be identified as well.
 Additional forces, including artillery, anti-aircraft weaponry, and tanks were being positioned there.